NNDB

 Occupation: Actor

-Among Rooney's more famous movies, he played the young a gangster in Manhattan Melodrama (1934), a goodhearted crewman in Spencer Tracy's Captains Courageous (1937), a juvenile delinquent in Tracy's Boys Town (1939), the cynical jockey and trainer in National Velvet (1944) with 12-year-old Elizabeth Taylor, a racist caricature of a Japanese landlord in Breakfast at Tiffany's (1961) with Audrey Hepburn, a bitter boxing trainer in Requiem for a Heavyweight (1962) with Anthony Quinn and Jackie Gleason, a panicked man in a pilotless plane in It's a Mad Mad Mad Mad World (1963) opposite Buddy Hackett, and another horse trainer in The Black Stallion (1979) with Teri Garr.
-Rooney is still making movies, although they are usually low-budget direct-to-video atrocities.
+Among Rooney's more famous movies, he played a gangster in Manhattan Melodrama (1934), a goodhearted crewman in Spencer Tracy's Captains Courageous (1937), a juvenile delinquent in Tracy's Boys Town (1939), the cynical jockey and trainer in National Velvet (1944) with 12-year-old Elizabeth Taylor, a caricature of a Japanese landlord in Breakfast at Tiffany's (1961) with Audrey Hepburn, a bitter boxing trainer in Requiem for a Heavyweight (1962) with Anthony Quinn and Jackie Gleason, a panicked man in a pilotless plane in It's a Mad Mad Mad Mad World (1963) opposite Buddy Hackett, and another horse trainer in The Black Stallion (1979) with Teri Garr.
+Rooney continued making movies well into his 80s, although they were usually low-budget direct-to-video atrocities.

-When he appears on talk shows, Rooney almost invariably reminds audiences that he was the number one box office star of 1939, 1940 and 1941.
+When he appeared on talk shows in the 1990s and 2000s, Rooney almost invariably reminded audiences that he was the number one box office star of 1939, 1940 and 1941.
 "I was the number one star in the world, you hear me?
 The world!"
-He then regales the host with tales from his Hollywood history.
-He also says he came up with the stage name "Marilyn Monroe" for blonde innocent Norma Jean Baker, and lost his virginity in a brothel where the tab was paid by show-biz pal Milton Berle.
-He says he "discovered" Sammy Davis, Jr., and turned down the Archie Bunker role in All in the Family.
-He says he became a born-again Christian in the early 1970s, when an angel appeared to him in a diner.
-And he fondly remembers being called "the best actor America ever produced" by Laurence Olivier.
+He then regaled the host with tales from his Hollywood history.
+He also said he came up with the stage name "Marilyn Monroe" for blonde innocent Norma Jean Baker, and lost his virginity in a brothel where the tab was paid by show-biz pal Milton Berle.
+He claimed to have "discovered" Sammy Davis, Jr., and said he turned down the Archie Bunker role in All in the Family.
+He said that he became a born-again Christian in the early 1970s, when an angel appeared to him in a diner.
+And he fondly remembered being called "the best actor America ever produced" by Laurence Olivier.
 At some point, credulity snaps.

 Girlfriend: Lana Turner (actress, dated 1938-39)